-Information presented within the maps is from Reconnaissance Mapping Level and details salinity information from a very general scale.
+Information presented within the maps is from Reconnaissance Mapping Level and details salinity information from a very general scale for a majority of the watershed.

 Local stakeholder input could provide more detailed information to degree of salinity occurrences in the watershed.